GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/dev/fuzz_tests_programmer_manual.md

-# Fuzz Testing on Google Cloud IoT Device SDK Embedded C Library
+# Fuzz Testing on ClearBlade Cloud IoT Device SDK Embedded C Library

 - uses the llvm’s ```libFuzzer``` library that has to be built using clang-4.0 compiler ( or newer )
 - uses the ```clang-4.0``` feature of generating the coverage data from the compiler